jp2321/dl4cv_dev/chapters/chapterend.md

 ---
-title: 'Chapter X: The end'
+title: 'Chapter 9: The end'
 description:
-  'This is the end'
+  'We hope you enjoyed this course.
+We are looking forward for great projects! ... keep coding!'
-prev: /chapter7
+prev: /chapter8
 next: null
 type: chapter
-id: 5
+id: 9
 ---